reljicd/django-blog/README.md

 This is a demo project for practicing Django.
 The idea was to build some basic blogging platform.

-It was made using Python 3.6 and Django
+It was made using Python 3.6 and database is SQLite.
-Database is SQLite.

 There is a login and registration functionality included.